kendra2276/Quick-Automated-Pull/README.md

 ## Quick-Automated-Pull

 ## Python
-This repository contains  the Python script used to create the program that monitored the physician signatures on all orders.
-Once the data is extracted using SQL, it was then formated in Python.
-The  formating in Python was to set up the script to run on a weeklly basis.
-To keep this a high level overview, jsut the Python script will be included.
+This repository contains the Python script used to create a program that monitors physician signatures on all orders.
+After extracting the data using SQL, the data is formatted in Python to set up the script for weekly execution.
+This overview includes only the Python script for simplicity.

 ## Project Overview
-The need for this project came from a Kaizen Event.
-When orders arrive at the lab without a physician signatures this causes a lot of re-work for accessioning and client relations.
-This then ultimately leads to a  delay in  patient testing.
+This project was initiated during a Kaizen Event.
+Orders arriving at the lab without physician signatures cause significant rework for accessioning and client relations, leading to delays in patient testing.

 ## Data Sources
 The SQL script pulls data from the following tables:

-Order Table: Contains information on orders placed  such as if an order is missing a signature based on boolean values.
+Order Table: Contains information on orders, including whether a signature is missing based on boolean values.

 ## Automation
-Finally, once the data has been approved by the program manager the program is then automated using a batch file along with Task Scheduler.
-The program runs on a weekly basis.
+Once approved by the program manager, the program is automated using a batch file and Task Scheduler, running on a weekly basis.